The tax implications of equity release

 Using your equity release money to save your private pension

-While money withdrawn from private pension funds is subject to Income Tax above the tax-free allowance, pension pots themselves aren’t usually part of your estate, and so don’t usually qualify for Inheritance Tax when passed on.
+Money withdrawn from private pension funds is subject to Income Tax above the tax-free allowance, but, pension pots themselves aren’t usually part of your estate(www.standardlife.co.uk opens in a new tab).
+This means they don’t usually qualify for Inheritance Tax when passed on.

-Some nuances apply, depending on the type of pension scheme you use, but modern, flexible pensions can usually be passed on tax-free if you die before the age of 75.
+This will depend on the type of pension scheme you use, but modern, flexible pensions can usually be passed on tax-free if you die before the age of 75.
 This is known as a death benefit.
+If you die after this age, your beneficiaries will pay income tax on anything they take from your pension pot.
+So, how much tax they pay will depend on their individual circumstances.

 Money taken out of your pension fund will become part of your estate, which will be subject to Inheritance Tax if your estate’s total is above the tax-free allowance.
 This is why using your equity release money before touching your pension fund, allowing it to be passed down separately from your estate, can reduce the overall Inheritance Tax owed after your death.